 Equity ratio = Total equity / Total assets

-If you’re surprised that it’s simple, hopefully that’s a good surprise!
+If you’re surprised that the formula is that simple, hopefully, that’s a good surprise!
 This is an easy number to calculate as long as you have your numbers handy from your balance sheet.

 Elements of the Equity Ratio